ArkEcosystemArchive/docs-legacy/docs/faq/voting-delegates.md

 Yes.
 New address means new vote.

-## Do I Need to Keep my Wallet Open After I Vote?
+## Do I Need to Keep My Wallet Open After I Vote?

 No. Once you vote it is registered on the blockchain and tied to your specific address.
 You can open and close the wallet as you please.